Get the Tap app

 There are some preventive measures you can take to safeguard your personal and financial data:

-1. Cultivate a healthy skepticism when it comes to text messages or emails containing links, especially those urging for payment details or requesting account login.
+1. Cultivate a healthy scepticism when it comes to text messages or emails containing links, especially those urging for payment details or requesting account login.

 2. Instead of immediately clicking on links in messages that appear to be from “reputable companies”, consider an alternative method.
 Use Google to search for them independently (without using the provided link in their message) to ensure their credibility.
 Conducting your own research can effectively protect you against possible scams.